 He was simply the best.
-He was so generous and not to mention his great voice.
-He changed America, in a time period that changed the world.
-He drove girls crazy and was named the "King", and the King of Rock n' roll, the staple music of America.
-If you mention music Elvis will have to come up somewhere.
-He is
+He was so generous, not to mention his great voice.
+He changed America during a time period that changed the world.
+He drove girls crazy and was named the 'King', the King of Rock 'n' roll, the staple music of America.
+If you mention music, Elvis will have to come up somewhere.
+He is the King.

 3 Abraham Lincoln

-It takes a man with a vision to lead a country during it's bad times.
-And, that man was Abraham Lincoln.
+It takes a man with a vision to lead a country during its bad times.
+And that man was Abraham Lincoln.
 He led our country through the American Civil War.
-He strived hard and did his best to keep the people of the country together or else, today, America would have been many smaller countries instead of one big country.
+He strived hard and did his best to keep the people of the country together.
+Otherwise, today, America would have been many smaller countries instead of one big country.

-He kept the country together and handed the politics of his time!
+He kept the country together and handled the politics of his time!